jamessantiago/PoSH-Sodium/README.md

 Installation
 ============

 PoSH-Sodium is a powershell module, so to install you'll need to run import-module on PoSH-Sodium.dll.
 There are currently no release builds for PoSH-Sodium so to start, clone the source and build.
-The source comes with a submodule Pester for powershell testing.
-To clone the project with the submodule, perform the following:
+The source comes with the submodule Pester for powershell testing and Nunit-HTML-Report-Generator for generating the HTML test report.
+To clone the project with the submodules, perform the following:

+    git clone --recursive https://github.com/jamessantiago/PoSH-Sodium.git PoSH-Sodium

+If you are using an earlier version of git than version 1.6.5, run these commands:

     git clone https://github.com/jamessantiago/PoSH-Sodium.git PoSH-Sodium
     cd PoSH-Sodium